evendis/gmail_cli/README.md

 There are three basic steps required:

-1. Create your API project credntials in the [Google APIs console](https://code.google.com/apis/console/), from the "API Access" tab.
+1. Create your API project credentials in the [Google APIs console](https://code.google.com/apis/console/), from the "API Access" tab.

 2. Authorize your credentials to access a specific account.
 This requires human intervention to explicitly make the approval.